DanielBautista7/Machine-Learning-Coursera/README.md

+# Machine Learning by Andrew Ng

-This folder contains all my code for the Machine Learning course by Andrew Ng.
+This folder contains all my code for exercises given in the Machine Learning course by Andrew Ng.
 An overview of exercises are given below

 Exercise 1
 * Linear regression for one variable